mongodb/mongo-python-driver/doc/installation.rst

 You can install all dependencies automatically with the following command::

-  $ python -m pip install pymongo[snappy,gssapi,srv,tls,zstd]
+  $ python -m pip install pymongo[gssapi,ocsp,snappy,srv,tls,zstd]

 Other optional packages: